Transcription of the Systems For Sustainability episode of the podcast Doers Shakers Makers with Sierra Bailey.

 [03:11] A system is a process or a routine and a system is usually automated, although I think there are great systems out there that are not necessarily automated things, but they are still systems.
 So what can be systemized?
 How do you know what to systemize?
 Well, look for areas of friction.
 The first systems that you should be creating are probably those that are going to make your life a little bit better in some way.
 So look for issues that happen regularly, like invoicing.
 Look for issues that take a lot of time, like tax prep.
 Look for issues that frustrate you, like your daily commute.
 And look for issues that are outside your core competency, cleaning perhaps.
 Let’s go through some very specifics so you can start to understand a little bit of what can be systemized and to maybe strike a chord of what in your life can be systemized.

 [04:08] All right, so systemizing your finances.
 These really are specifically with finances.
 Looking at also the automation, so things like paying bills by doing auto-pay, depositing money in your savings or retirement accounts.
 You could have it set up that every time your paycheck or a deposit hits your account, a percentage goes into your savings and retirement.
 Your investing can be systemized.
 If we look at systemizing your meals, you could have meal prep, you could have auto-delivery of regular items.
 I mean a lot of services offer that nowadays, but you could have things like your dry goods automatically delivered, your milk every week.
 You know, all of these things are creating systems.
-Systemize your content creation in the writing of your blog posts, the creating of your videos, recording podcasts, the marketing of all of these, the launches of each every week, quarter or a year.
+Systemize your content creation in the writing of your blog posts, the creating of your videos, recording podcasts, the marketing of all of these, the launches of each every week, quarter, or a year.
 These are all ways to systemize your content creation.
+Saving for your retirement is something that should be at the forefront of everyone’s minds when planning for the future, your social security payments from the government that you’ve paid into over the years will come into play with this too.
+If you haven’t thought about how it will factor in, you may want to check out sites like Simplywise and see what they have to say about retirement financial planning.

 [05:08] Some of these you’re probably doing and didn’t even realize you had systems in place.
 Systemize housecleaning chores.
 Use a scheduled list-maker, have certain days where you’re doing activities, have certain schedules where you’re doing you’re cleaning tasks in a particular order or completely delegated.
 Systemize your morning and nights.
 There’s a lot of talk about morning routines and nighttime routines.
 I have a whole episode on morning routines.
 I think it’s like number 3, you just look back in the Doers Shakers Makers episodes and you’ll see that.
 Systemize your email.
 Ugh, email is a tough one for a lot of us.
 You can auto file, you can have a policy or a system in place where you’re touching it once and have specific times to check your email and then take action immediately.
 You can use schedules to check, write and file and create systems in your email.
 You can systemize any routine work tasks and these, can be done by entrepreneurs or employees.